Drive Safe this Winter

 Remember to always drive to the conditions.
 Slow down in wet weather or poor visibility and leave a larger than normal stopping distance between yourself and the vehicle in front.

 Drive on the safe side and book in today for a service or a 65 Point Vehicle Inspection Report.

 Could you stop in time?

 Be aware of the signals that your brakes need investigation, for example vibrating, spongy or slow responding brake pedal, strange sounds or difficult handling when applying pressure to your brakes.
 If you notice any of these it's best to have a qualified mechanic check it out.
-Brake inspections form part of our 65 Point Safety Check, so if you have concerns call us today and book in.
+Brake inspections form part of our 65 Point Vehicle Inspection Report, so if you have concerns call us today and book in.

 It's dangerous to drive on worn or incorrectly inflated tyres.
 Now is the time to take a good look at your tyres.
 If you notice spots which are worn unevenly, this could indicate that your shock absorbers or some other vital part of your steering and suspension systems are due for service or replacement.
 Find out more about the components that affect your tyre wear on the links below:

 Driving on tyres that are incorrectly inflated won't just cost you money on additional fuel; it can also impact your ability to stop.
 You can usually find manufacturers recommendations on a panel inside the driver side door.

 Mobile Maintenance Service has a state of the art Safe T Stop machine that can accurately test for shocker and brake wear and tear and provide you with a detailed report on the state of your vehicles ability to stop in an emergency.
 Call us today to book in for a Safe T Stop test.